-Capital Assets of the System consist of land, intangible assets, and infrastructure construction-in-progress associated with the construction of the SR 520 Program.
+Capital Assets of the System consist of land, intangible assets, infrastructure, and constructionin-progress associated with the construction of the SR 520 Program.
 For purposes of the System's audited financial statements, WSDOT fully capitalizes infrastructure and reports the full cost of the asset.
-This reporting approach differs from how these infrastructure assets are reported in the State of Washington's CAFR.
+This reporting approach differs from how these infrastructure assets are reported in the state of Washington's CAFR.
 Within the CAFR, infrastructure assets are reported using the modified approach, which only capitalizes infrastructure assets if the asset increases capacity or efficiency and does not depreciate those assets.
-The capitalization threshold for intangible assets, including land use rights not acquired with the purchase of land, is \$1 million, for both the State of Washington and WSDOT.
+A requirement of the modified approach is to perform condition assessments of eligible assets and summarize the results using a measurement scale, this is reported in the annual CAFR.
+The capitalization threshold for intangible assets, including land use rights not acquired with the purchase of land, is \$1 million, for both the state of Washington and WSDOT.
 Individual intangible assets under this threshold are expensed.
-Amortization of intangibles is calculated using the straight-line method over the estimated useful life of 6.5 years.
+Amortization of intangibles is calculated using the straight-line method over the estimated useful life 10 years.